Directory of Diseases

 A back contusion is a bruise of the deep tissues of the back.
 This occurs when one gets hit on the back forcibly.
 A 'black and blue' bruise can occur if small blood vessels under the skin tear or rupture from the injury.
 Because blood leaks out of the damaged blood vessels it causes a black-and-blue discoloration under the skin.
 If one gets hit in the back with enough force, a back contusion may develop.
 A contusion should not impede a person from walking, bending or moving.
 If a back injury impairs someone from walking, moving, bending or standing up then it is not likely only a back contusion and possible there is other trauma involved.
 Although most contusions are not emergencies, bruising on the back could signify a severe injury.
 People with back contusions should seek medical evaluation.

-Based on your answers it is not clear what could be a cause of your pain.
+Based on this result it is not clear what could be the cause of the pain.
 The term 'not otherwise specified' is used in medicine when a clear cause for a certain condition cannot be determined.
+Please try specifying what type of pain or location of pain to obtain a more clear diagnosis.

 Shingles is a viral infection caused by varicella (the chickenpox virus).
-Once a person gets chickenpox the virus never leaves the body but actually goes to sleep in the nerve roots of the spine.
-One day when one is stressed, becomes sick or has weakening of the immune system it becomes active again.
-When it re-emerges many years later it causes redness and painful lesions that look like pimples and blisters in the path of the affected nerve.
-They typically appear on only one side of the body and appear in only one 'nerve' area.
-Sometimes people have burning, searing and sharp pain before the redness or 'bumps' show up.
+Once a person gets chickenpox, the virus remains in the nerve roots of the spine.
+The virus can become activated again after stress, or weakening of the immune system.
+When it re-emerges, often many years later, it can causes redness and painful lesions that look like pimples and blisters in the path of the affected nerve.
+The rash typically appears on only one side of the back.
+This rash is extremely painful and people may experience burning, searing and sharp pain before the rash appears and after it has already dissipated.
+This rash can be treated with an antiviral medication at the Doctor or Urgent Care.

 A back sprain is an injury to the soft tissues (e.g., muscles, ligaments, tendons) in the back.
 Usually this is the result from extreme stretching of the muscles or ligaments in the back.
 It is also called back strain, pulled back, lumbar sprain, or lumbar strain, and occurs from sudden jerking of the back, such as in a fall, car accident or heavy lifting.
-A lot of the time the pain is mild in the beginning after the injury, then it gradually worsens over hours and it is worst the following day.
+A lot of the time the pain is mild in the beginning directly after the injury, and can gradually worsen over hours.
+Pain is often the worst the day following the injury occurred.
+Mild to moderate sprains often heal on their own in three to six weeks.

 Inflammation and infection of the vagina resulting from overgrowth of one of several bacteria normally present in the vagina.
 Normally the vagina contains more good bacteria than harmful bacteria.
 When more harmful bacteria are present, then symptoms occur.
 The cause of bacterial vaginosis is unknown but several conditions increase the chance of acquiring it like new sexual partner, multiple sexual partners, and douching.